Top 6 Call Center Technology Trends to Watch in 2025

 As I mentioned earlier, Dialpad also does real-time transcription, which means that you'd have not only the audio recording, but also the transcript and post-call summary handy.

-Another essential technology in contact centers is a call queuing feature, which helps you organize incoming calls to reduce wait time and improve resolution.
-It’s especially important if you have just one main phone number for customers to call.
+Another essential technology in contact centers is a call queuing feature, which helps you organize incoming calls to reduce wait times or hold times.
+It's especially important if you have just one main phone number for customers to call.

 An auto attendant will place calls in a queue according to your pre-set criteria and play an automated message with an estimated wait time and alternative options.
 For example, Dialpad offers in-queue callback, where a customer can leave a message and receive a call as soon as an agent is free—while keeping their place in line: